Roger White, Niles Plant Services LLC

 Mark Trinklein, Controller, Valley Electrical Contractors, Inc.

 Mark is a CPA and currently works as a Controller for Valley Electrical Contractors, Inc. in Midland, MI.
 He has been in this role since 2008 and is responsible for all accounting-related activities within the company including assisting management in interpreting and utilizing managerial accounting information.
 Prior to his current role, he was a Senior Manager at Burnside & Lang, P. C. While there, he managed audits, worked on management advisory services as well as employee benefit consulting and administration.
 Mark’s community activities (past & present) include Noon Exchange Club, Junior Achievement, United Way, various committees with the City of Midland and Lincoln Township Clerk.
 He also has memberships (past & present) with the American Institute of CPA’s, Michigan Association of CPA’s, Leadership Midland and the Midland County Township Officers Association.
-Mark currently resides in Lincoln Township.

 Jeff Berger, Director of Facilities, Covenant Healthcare